tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration.md

 The type of data migration depends on the decisions made during the discovery phase.
 You can choose from tools and methods such as Data Box, RMAN, Data Pump, GoldenGate, Striim, SharePlex, and Data Guard based on your preferences and requirements.

-For additional guidance, refer to [Oracle Migration Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-migration-planning) to review the characteristics of online and offline migrations.
+For more guidance, refer to [Oracle Migration Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-migration-planning) to review the characteristics of online and offline migrations.

 >!
 Note:
 Offline migrations typically take longer than online migrations.
 As a result, tools like Data Pump are not recommended for scenarios involving large data sizes and strict low-downtime requirements.